 “(17) And I saw an angel standing in the sun; and he cried with a loud voice, saying to all the fowls that fly in the midst of heaven, Come and gather yourselves together unto the supper of the great God; (18) That ye may eat the flesh of kings, and the flesh of captains, and the flesh of mighty men, and the flesh of horses, and of them that sit on them, and the flesh of all men, both free and bond, both small and great.”
 (Revelation 19:17-18)

 Is this describing that those taken are wicked people who will be sent to their doom?

-Matthew 24:40-41 we discover that these verses were part of Jesus description of the events that would occur at the Second Coming of Christ and not "the rapture".
+Matthew 24:40-41 we discover that these verses were part of Jesus description of the events that would occur at His Second Coming and not "the rapture".

 Many assume that the righteous will be taken away while the wicked will be left behind when they read Matthew 24:40-41 and Luke 17:34-36.

 The passages above suggest that the wicked will actually be taken first.